TheHebi/travel-planner-backend/README.md

 ## Description:

-The purpose of this repository is to create and maintain an external server for the web application <a href="">Trips Refocused</a>.
+The purpose of this repository is to create and maintain an external server for the web application <a href="https://trips-refocused.herokuapp.com/">Trips Refocused</a>.

 ## Instructions